MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/service-how-to-change-the-annual-amount-on-service-contracts-or-contract-quotes.md

 ---
-    title: How to: Change the Annual Amount on Service Contracts or Contract Quotes | Microsoft Docs
+    title: How to Change the Annual Amount on Service Contracts or Contract Quotes | Microsoft Docs
     description: You can change the annual amount of the service contract or contract quote to correct the amount that will be invoiced annually.
     services: project-madeira
     documentationcenter: ''